JasonCoombs/PayCheck/README.md

 # PayCheck

-For thoughs of us that have holes in our pockets.
+For thoughs of us that have holes in our pockets!

 Pays 10ETH once a week once funded with Redeem() call.